 For a user, Ajax is a modern gadget.
 Our system is unlike faceless and overcomplicated security equipment.
 The design of the devices is suitable for both loft and classic interiors; there is no need to spoil the home with renovations for wires, and controlling Ajax through a smartphone is conventional and easy.

-Ajax is Europe’s most awarded smart security system.
-Our portfolio has awards from the most prestigious international security exhibitions: “Security System of the Year” by IFSEC (UK), “Best innovative Product” by MIPS Securika, silver medalist at Expoprotection Awards (France).
+Ajax is the most award-winning wireless security system in Europe.
+Our portfolio features awards from the most prestigious international security exhibitions, including titles “Security System of the Year” by IFSEC, “Best innovative Product” by MIPS Securika, “Intruder Product Of The Year” by PSI Premier Awards, as well as silver medal at Expoprotection Awards.

 All Ajax devices have passed European certification and meet the requirements of the EN 50131 safety system standard and the EN 14604 fire standard.
 We were awarded Grade 2, the highest level of reliability for wireless security systems.